"To identify, equip, place, and support individuals called to be Chaplains of the incarcerated."

 Remote Ministry Project

-This project added remote inmate jail ministry to the IDOC Reentry Center in Twin Falls, Gooding County, Jerome County and Juvenile Detention Center.
+This project added remote inmate jail ministry to the IDOC Reentry Center in Twin Falls, Gooding County, Jerome County and Twin Falls Juvenile Detention Center.
 The equipment was offered free of charge with no restrictions to every jail facility in the Magic Valley.
-All facilities but one accepted this offer thus far.
 We are proud that this platform for remote Christian ministry is now being used by other programs like AA that better the inmates life’s.
 We are proud of the chaplain that learned new skills to continue the message of Love and Hope to the incarcerated and the facilities that worked with our group to develop the procedures.

-Our ministry to inmates doesn’t stop once they are out of jail; Magic Valley Prison Aftercare provides temporary housing, assistance, spiritual and responsibility training for recently-released inmates (who qualify for our services) to become productive members of society.
+Our ministry to inmates doesn’t stop once they are out of jail.
+We work with aftercare programs and housing facilities to help provide temporary housing, assistance, spiritual and responsibility training for recently-released inmates (who qualify for our services) to become productive members of society.

 Odds are that 70% of incarcerated inmates become repeat offenders and end up back in the prison system.
-Magic Valley Prison Aftercare works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.
+Magic Valley Chaplains works to improve these odds and show former inmates they can walk spiritually and successfully on the outside.